popsim-consortium/stdpopsim/CODE_OF_CONDUCT.md

 ## 8. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify PopSim Consortium with a concise description of your grievance.
-Your grievance will be handled in accordance with our existing governing policies.
+Your grievance will be considered by the organizers.